RealityBending/Calendar/README.md

 ![](calendar_plot-1.png)<!-- -->

+In the Reality Bending group, we follow the calendar of the phosphoranists.
 The year is divided in two main overlapping cycles, the **Rise/Fall** phase (December - June) and the **Dark nights/Bright days** period (September - March).

-Note: this calendar updates automatically based on the solar and lunar astronomical events (solstices, equinoxes, full moons and new moons).
+*Note: this calendar is automatically updated daily, taking into account the exact dates of the solar and lunar astronomical events (solstices, equinoxes, full moons) of the current year.*

 ### Preparationday